1860s in Western fashion: Men's fashion

-Men's fashion of the 1860s remained much the same as in the previous decade.
+Men's fashion saw continuous changes from the previous decade.

 Shirts of linen or cotton featured high upstanding or turnover collars, and neckties grew wider and were tied in a bow or looped into a loose knot and fastened with a stickpin.
 Heavy padded and fitted frock coats (in French redingotes), now usually single-breasted and knee length, were worn for business occasions, over waistcoats or vests with lapels and notched collars.
 Waistcoats were generally cut straight across the front and had lapels.

+Notably the familiar 'four-in-hand' tie ubiquitous in the modern three-piece suit emerged as a popular style in this decade.
+Detachable collars, invented in 1827, were widely the norm for men.

-The loosely fitted, mid-thigh length sack coat continued to slowly displace the frock coat for less-formal business occasions.
+The loosely fitted, mid-thigh length sack coat continued to slowly displace the frock coat for less-formal business occasions, and was often sported for holidays and informal day-to-day events.
+The decade is recognized for the emergence of the popularity of the modern suit formed by a sack coat with matching trousers and waistcoats, though the sack coat previously dated to the 1840s.

-The slightly cutaway morning coat was worn for formal day occasions.
-The most formal evening dress remained a dark tail coat and trousers, with a white cravat; this costume was well on its way to crystallizing into the modern "white tie and tails".
+The slightly cutaway morning coat was still worn for formal day occasions.
+The most formal evening dress remained a dark tail coat and trousers, with a white cravat; this costume was well on its way to crystallizing into the modern "white tie and tails."
 While during the first half of the decade the waist was long, after 1865 the waist became shorter, with pockets in the pleats.

 Full-length trousers were worn, generally of a contrasting fabric.
 Costumes consisting of a coat, waistcoat and trousers of the same fabric (called a "ditto suit") remained a novelty at this time.
 In domestic settings, the sack coat or a lounge jacket could be worn with a waistcoat and trousers of the same fabric.
 This form of ditto suit, referred to as a lounge suit in the United Kingdom was generally made of wool, with baggy tailoring.
 However, the lounge suit was not considered appropriate for public settings until the 1870s.

 Overcoats had wide lapels and deep cuffs, and often featured contrasting velvet collars.

 Top hats briefly became the very tall "stovepipe" shape, but a variety of other hat shapes were popular.
 During this time, the bowler hat gained popularity as an informal hat.
 This new type of hat was normally made of felt, black for most of the year or brown for the summer months.

 In 1865 hatmaker John B. Stetson invented the Boss of the Plains hat.
 It gained immediate success in the Old West among cowboys and settlers, due to its practicality.
 It had a vaguely round ribbon-lined crown and a wide brim, originally straight but soon becoming stylized into the iconic rim of the typical cowboy hat.
 Its dense felt could be rugged enough to carry water.